 Drink Plenty of Fluids Throughout the Day

-Even if your fans and your air conditioners blow continually throughout the day, your personal cooling system may have to work overtime during the summer as well.
+Even if your fans & air conditioners blow continually throughout the day, your personal cooling system may have to work overtime during the summer as well.

-When temperatures rise, your heart beats faster and pumps more blood, increasing the amount of blood that circulates near the skin.
+When temperatures rise, your heart beats faster and pumps more blood.
+This results with increasing the amount of blood that circulates near the skin.
 As a result, some of the excess heat releases throughout your skin’s surface to keep you cool.

 Additionally, your body will stimulate the sweat glands to secrete more fluids.
 The sweat you produce will absorb heat from your body, and as the liquid evaporates, it transfers that heat into the surrounding air, leaving you cooler.